contigen/Random-Password-Generator/README.md

 # Random-Password-Generator
-A random password generator created using JavaScript with a copy to clipboard functionality and nice CSS styling! - it's glassmorphism.
+A random password generator created using JavaScript with a copy to clipboard functionality, using the clipboard API, and nice CSS styling! - it's glassmorphism.

 ## Usage
 Feel free to use.
 Have fun!